kuiliangli/ME0045/README.md

 Entering numbers in the frequency and duration text box can control the base square wave pre-filtered.\
 The "Max Time" and "Max Feq." text boxes are there to control the x limits of the original time-domain signal as well as the FTT'ed frequency-domain signal.\
 The filter applied is a Butterworth filter, where the order, normalized cutoff frequency, and filter type (high-pass or low-pass) could be controlled through the respective control interfaces.\
-Hitting the "Generate and Plot" shows the two graphs of the filtered signal, while hitting the "Play" button plays the resulting signal.
+Hitting the "Generate and Plot" shows the two graphs of the filtered signal, while hitting the "Play" button plays the resulting signal.\
+\
+Wave builder & filter\
+This is a MATLAB app based on the previous filter app.
+The sub-UI enables the user to create custom source waveforms instead of just square waves.\
+The main generator is the base UI for this application.
+The sub-UI is called "generatorApp".\
+The main generator is basically the same with the filter application, with only one addition of a button.\
+This button prompts the sub-UI which generates a custom waveform function.
+The generator is used by moving the sliders on underneath each one of the specific wave types.\
+The sliders correspond to a coefficient that multiplies the corresponding waveform.
+After each change in position of the sliders, the waveform graphs on the left will show a cycle of the result waveform on the top and the FFT graph of the corresponding waveform.\
+The frequency text box could be adjusted to change the frequency of the waveform, while the Max freq. changes the x axis limit of the FFT graph.\
+After clicking "Done", the sub-UI is closed, and the custom waveform function is saved as the base waveform to be filtered in the main filter app as described in the last app.